nimitmaru/articles/ace_the_fullstack_interview.md

 Every 2nd round interview at Fullstack can be divided into three parts: the introduction, pair-programming and the Q&A. Let's talk about each one.

 ####The introduction
 We'll start first by simply having a conversation.
 This is where we get to know you as a person, and you get to know me and also Fullstack.
 I want to understand your background and know why you want to be a programmer.
 Studying at Fullstack is a serious commitment for you, both in time and cost and so we want to be sure you are ready.
-Admitting you as a student is also us making a serious committment to you and your success.
+Admitting you as a student is also us making a commitment to you and your success.
 We take that promise seriously.

 Doing well in this portion of the interview involves three simple tips: